 Does Antenatal Education need regulation?

-Without a registering/regulatory body for antenatal education anyone may conduct antenatal classes without training, qualification or insurance.
+Without a registering/regulatory body for antenatal education anyone may conduct antenatal classes, provide Doula services, and/or Breastfeeding Counselling, without training, qualification or insurance.

 Can parents check I am registered?